 Stories can be powerful things.
 I’m struck by how so many of the stories we hear in the news are about what divides us—what makes us “red” versus “blue.”
 The ongoing stream of anniversaries of many WWII events could be an occasion to tell more stories that divide.
-But with the Doolittle Raid’s 77th anniversary coming up in a few days, I’d like to tell a story that demonstrates the power of forgiveness and of sacrificial love—Christ-like love—to overcome hatred and enmity.
+But with the new Midway Movie bringing the events of the first six months of the Pacific War so dramatically to the big screen, I’d like to tell a story that demonstrates the power of forgiveness and of sacrificial love—Christ-like love—to overcome hatred and enmity.

 December 7, 1941.
 President Roosevelt termed the day of the Pearl Harbor attack “a date that will live in infamy.”

 “Do the war-mad… Japanese… think they can get away with this?
 Or are they intent on committing national hara-kiri?” the Philadelphia Inquirer demanded.